Skip Navigation Links

 Hosted by U.S. EPA

-Office of Superfund Remediation and Technology Innovation
+Office of Superfund and Emergency Management

 • Integrate systematic approaches for tool selection, field sampling, processing, and subsampling to produce representative soil samples that support defensible decision-making.